Mawnz/workout-planner/README.md

 3. Now run the command "npm install" to install dependencies/bower_components

-4. Now run the command "heroku local" to start a local server
+4. Now run the command 'npm start' to run the local server at "localhost:3000"

 5. Enjoy!